Tancred (band)

 Tancred is the stage name of former Now, Now guitarist Jess Abbott.

 As Tancred, Abbott has released four full-length albums to date.
 Her first album, titled Capes, was released in 2011 on No Sleep Records.
 In 2013, Abbott signed to Topshelf Records and released her self-titled second full-length album.
 In 2016, Abbott signed to Polyvinyl Records and released her third full-length album titled Out of the Garden.
-On March 27, 2018, she premiered her new single Reviews and announced an album, Nightstand, that was released on June 1, 2018 via Polyvinyl.
+On March 27, 2018, she premiered her new single Reviews and announced an album, Nightstand, that was released on June 1, 2018, via Polyvinyl.

-Out of the Garden was recorded by OFF!’s Steven McDonald and That Dog.’s Anna Waronker, and was praised by many outlets, including NPR Music, which declared: "Out of the Garden is just phenomenal... this to me feels like a breakthrough."
+Out of the Garden was recorded by OFF!'s Steven McDonald and That Dog.'s Anna Waronker, and was praised by many outlets, including NPR Music, which declared: "Out of the Garden is just phenomenal... this to me feels like a breakthrough."

 A video for Tancred's song "Pens" was handpicked for NPR Music's "Songs We Love" series and featured a cameo by Sadie Dupuis of Speedy Ortiz.

-Tancred has toured with Foxing (band), Julien Baker, Weaves, and Jessica Hernandez & The Deltas, and also performed at the 2016 Riot Fest.
+Tancred has toured with Foxing (band), Julien Baker, Weaves, and Jessica Hernandez & The Deltas; they also performed at the 2016 Riot Fest.